1. What is Veterans Treatment Court?

 Are you a veteran accused of a crime in Nevada?
 Call us for help…

-Our caring Las Vegas, Nevada criminal defense lawyers defend former and current members of the military accused of crimes in civilian courts throughout the state of Nevada.
+Our Las Vegas criminal defense lawyers defend former and current members of the military accused of crimes in civilian courts throughout the state of Nevada.

 One of our Reno or Las Vegas criminal defense lawyers will return your inquiry promptly to discuss your case, including the possibility of getting your case heard in Nevada Veterans Treatment Court.